alexdapunt/mailas-blog/content/post/lofoten-islands-by-campervan.md

 This is a less popular hike and the starting point is very close to the famous village of Henningsvaer.
 At the top there are breathtaking views of the village and its islets.

-The hike is of medium difficulty, pero in some places it gets steeper and the trail is not well marked
+The hike is of medium difficulty, but in some places it gets steeper and the trail is not well marked

 From a certain level, you pass over a lake that offers superb views with the sea in the background.